sundayluckyenyinna/quickdial/Readme.markdown

 ## Ussd mapping
 <p align="justify">
 The philosophy of the quickdial library is very similar to the philosophy of springboot request handling.
-Every possible ussd operation initiated by user actions are mapped into ussd menu handlers.
+Every possible ussd noInputOperation initiated by user actions are mapped into ussd menu handlers.
 In the most basic form, a menu can be represented as a class while submenus will simply be methods in the class.
 Annotations are used to specify the menu codes as well as the submenu codes of the ussd action.

 Now suppose that we intend to map a ussd session for user for account creation, we can create a class called **TestMenuHandler** for example, and then create the three(3) submenus in the methods to simulate the account creation (with BVN or without BVN).